Call for papers:

 Accepted papers and posters as well as far enough developed doctoral consortium entries will be sent for consideration for publication in CEUR Workshop Proceedings in the GamiFIN Conference volume.
 CEUR-WS.org is a free open-access publication service and recognized ISSN publication series, ISSN 1613-0073.
 (In the Finnish classification of publication forums, CEUR-WS-proceedings are classified as JUFO-1).

 The GamiFIN conference will offer an entry to the Gamification Publication Track that can help authors develop their papers from the first manuscript version to the final journal paper and thus aim to increase the predictability and rigorousness of the publication process.
-Papers accepted to the GamiFIN 2019 conference will be welcomed to a fast/light-track in the HICSS 2020 conference and in a journal special issue in Internet Research (revealed in more detail soon).

 The posters should be concise and visual descriptions of smaller research contributions, work-in-progress projects, student projects or results.
 They will be displayed at the conference venue and will provide an opportunity to further develop and discuss the research topics presented.